Codecademy/docs/content/javascript/concepts/dates/terms/toTimeString/toTimeString.md

 // A Date object with a random date const newDate = new Date('March 8, 1990 12:45:00');

-// Get the time string from the date object const timeString = newDate.toTimeString();
+// Get the time string from the Date object const timeString = newDate.toTimeString();

 console.log('New Date:', newDate.toDateString());